Charlemagne: Translated Sources

 Three capitularies detailing military affairs in the Carolingian Empire

 These texts were first translated in Charlemagne: Translated Sources, by P.D.
 King (Kendal, 1987).
 We thank Professor King for his permission to include these items.
-First published in 1987, Charlemagne: Translated Sources is one of the best collections of primary sources translated into English available.
+First published in 1987, Charlemagne: Translated Sources is one of the best available collections of primary sources.
 The items available in this work include:

 Annals of the Kingdom of the Franks (also known as the Royal Frankish Annals)